hindu-comm/mail_stream_advaita-l/2017/09/vedAntins_at_the_tim/208__Praveen_R._Bhat.md

 Thanks, I was also thinking that as a reason, but wasn't sure.

-​C​handramouliji, thanks for the Bhedabheda book link.
+Chandramouliji, thanks for the Bhedabheda book link.

 Kind rgds,
 --Praveen R. Bhat